gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/the-game-loop.md

 	- Draw graphics
 	- Update the screen

-The loop continues until the user breaks out of it by either Pausing or Quitting.
+The loop continues until the user breaks out of it by either pausing or quitting.
 As we’ll learn throughout the development of this game, however, since we’re inside a browser, JS allows–and even forces–us to do things a bit differently.

 In PC & Console games, this loop is usually a while(true) loop and it will run indefinitely and as fast as the processor will allow.
-We can’t exactly do that with Javascript in the browser.
-Running an endless loop will probably hang the browser/tab or at least prevent any further input.
-Not ideal.
+We can do something similar with Javascript in the browser.
 There are ways to get the framerate as high as the browser will allow, as documented nicely [here](http://www.chandlerprall.com/2011/06/beating-60fps-in-javascript/).
 There are pros and cons to each method, but honestly, games are typically complicated enough that running above 60fps is hard to maintain, and beyond 60fps our eyes can no longer keep up, so any frames beyond that are effectively wasted, making 60fps the sweet spot.
-And, luckily, Javascript gives us a few options to achieve a loop at that speed.
+And, luckily, Javascript gives us a few nicer options to achieve a loop at that speed.
 Whether or not we’ll actually be _able_ to run our game at that speed is another matter.

 So, let’s get going!
 At the moment, our [game](https://github.com/gablaxian/super-js-adventure) is pretty simple.
 One HTML file with a basic HTML structure, a few styles and a canvas element: